MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ![Image of new store app that became availble in May 2022](images/store-app-hololens2-censored.jpg)

-With the new store you'll see apps that are available for HoloLens 2, and you'll be able to scroll through different various industries and solutions to view apps that may be useful to you.
-You'll be able to access any company apps by selecting the Work icon which looks like a briefcase in the top left.
+With the new store, you see apps that are available for HoloLens 2, and you are able to scroll through different various industries and solutions to view apps that may be useful to you.
+You are able to access any company apps by selecting the Work icon which looks like a briefcase in the top left.
 (The company name and user has been censored in this screenshot).

 Want to check your apps, or app versions?
 You can select the **Library** icon and **Get updates**.
 Want to know what version an app is on?
 From the **Library** screen select an app installed on your device to go to that apps page, and scroll to the bottom and look for **>_ Installed version**.